Klipper3d/klipper/docs/G-Codes.md

 - `BED_MESH_CALIBRATE [METHOD=manual]`: This command probes the bed
   using generated points specified by the parameters in the config.
 After probing, a mesh is generated and z-movement is adjusted according to the mesh.
-  - `NEXT`: If manual bed probing is enabled, then one can use this command to move to the next probing point during a BED_MESH_CALIBRATE operation.
+If METHOD=manual is specified then the manual probing tool is activated - see the MANUAL_PROBE command above for details on the additional commands available while this tool is active.
 - `BED_MESH_OUTPUT`: This command outputs the current probed z values and current mesh values to the terminal.
 - `BED_MESH_MAP`: This command probes the bed in a similar fashion